 Quality Assurance (QA) procedures are in place for services and service delivery.
-The AAA's/ADRC's QA process is outlined as follows:
+The AAA's QA process is outlined as follows:

-• provide a schedule for QA review of all service delivery providers/contractors in the Area Plan and follow that schedule during the plan cycle;

-- establish detailed written procedures to follow in conducting QA reviews of service delivery providers/contractors and the reporting of these findings; - include the report of findings, the service delivery providers'/contractors' comments, and required corrective action, if necessary, in the written procedures; - compile a regional analysis of all findings and corrective actions taken; - review the regional analysis with the Regional Aging Advisory Council (RAAC) and document the RAAC response to the report; - forward a copy of that regional analysis to the LGOA Single Point of Contact (SPOC) and to each service delivery provider/contractor to be reviewed.
-Include a summary of the QA recommendations for all services reviewed at each service delivery provider/contractor by June 3rd of each year; - maintain all original reports, responses, and documentation of corrective action in agency files for three years following the QA review and make them available for review by official monitors or auditors; and - establish protocols and procedures to develop a Corrective Action Plan (CAP), when needed, to improve services and service delivery, and provide the LGOA with a copy of the CAP protocols and procedures within three days of the plan being drafted.
+- provide a schedule for QA review of all service delivery providers in the Area Plan and follow that schedule during the plan cycle; - establish detailed written procedures to follow in conducting QA reviews of service delivery providers and the reporting of these findings; - include the report of findings, the service delivery providers' comments, and required corrective action, if necessary, in the written procedures; - compile a regional analysis of all findings and corrective actions taken; - review the regional analysis with the Regional Aging Advisory Council (RAAC) and document the RAAC response to the report; - forward a copy of that regional analysis to the LGOA Help CART and to each service delivery provider to be reviewed.
+Include a summary of the QA recommendations for all services reviewed at each service delivery provider by June 3rd of each year; - maintain all original reports, responses, and documentation of corrective action in agency files for three years following the QA review and make them available for review by official monitors or auditors; and - establish protocols and procedures to develop a Corrective Action Plan (CAP), when needed, to improve services and service delivery, and provide the LGOA with a copy of the CAP protocols and procedures within three days of the plan being drafted.

-Complete QA reports of individual service delivery providers'/contractors' reviews shall be mailed to the LGOA, and copies should be maintained by the AAA/ADRC.
+Complete QA reports of individual service delivery providers' reviews shall be mailed to the LGOA, and copies should be maintained by the AAA.